tenor/RestBus.Benchmarks/readme.md

 This test measures how many MB/s can be sent by a client to a server with payload sizes, in an RPC manner.
 The client sends a message and the server responds with a 200 byte message.
-The objective is to simulate scenarios where a client sends a large file, the server receives it and responds with "OK".
+The objective is to measure how efficient it is for a client to send a large file to the server, and the server responsing with "OK".

 ![One Way RPC Test Results](https://raw.githubusercontent.com/tenor/RestBus.Benchmarks/master/images/RabbitMQ/payload_throughput_20_threads.png)